MadhRepo/DemoTestRepo/README.md

 And Enhanced for displaying Profit/Low obtained for a stock.

 1. Clone this repo and navigate to the project root.
-2. Ensure Java 17+ and Maven 3.8+ are installed.
+2. Ensure Java 11 nd Maven 3.8+ are installed.
 3. Run `mvn clean install` to build dependencies.
 4. Place your test data in `src/test/resources/testdata/`.
 5. To run all tests in parallel on Chrome, Firefox, and Edge, use:
-   `mvn test -DsuiteXmlFile=testng.xml`
+   `mvn test -DsuiteXmlFile=testng.xml`or
+   by right  ckicking on testng.xml that exists in C:\Users\Administrator\Desktop\MadhuriDeviGhanta\DemoTestRepo\
 6. Test results and screenshots will be saved in the project directory.
 7. The framework generates Extent HTML reports (`extentReport.html`) for test execution.
 8. Browser drivers are managed automatically by WebDriverManager.